KDE/digikam-doc/asset_management/data_protection.rst

 Digital camera sensors are 1-2 aperture stops away from fundamental physical limitations.
 What we mean is this: as technology evolves, there is a natural limit to its progress.
 Sensitivity and noise characteristics for any kind of light sensor are not far from that limit.

-Today's cameras tend towards 10 mega pixels sensors, although this resolution is already too high for compact cameras and deteriorates the end result.
-Given the sensor size and quality of optics, 6 mega pixels are optimum for compact cameras.
-Even DSLR cameras run into their limits at 10-12 mega pixels, for higher resolutions one has to go for full frame sensors (24x36mm) or even bigger formats.
+Today's cameras tend towards 50 mega pixels sensors, although this resolution is already too high for compact cameras and deteriorates the end result.
+Given the sensor size and quality of optics, 12 mega pixels are optimum for compact cameras.
+Even DSLR cameras run into their limits at 20-24 mega pixels, for higher resolutions one has to go for full frame sensors (24x36mm) or even bigger formats.

-So, taking into account the manufacturer mega pixel propaganda it seems save to say that the bulk of future cameras will see less than 20 mega pixels.
-This gives us an estimation for the necessary storage space per photograph in the long run: <15 MB per image.
+So, taking into account the manufacturer mega pixel propaganda it seems save to say that the bulk of future cameras will see less than 30 mega pixels.
+This gives us an estimation for the necessary storage space per photograph in the long run: <40 MB per image.
 Even if file versioning will be introduced (grouping of variations of a photograph under one file reference), the trend is to implement scripting of changes so that a small overhead will be recorded only and not a whole different image per version.
 With faster hardware this concept will see it's maturity quite soon.

-In order to estimate the amount of storage space you have to plan for, simply determine the number of photographs you take per year (easy with digiKam's timeline sidebar) and multiply it by 15 MB.
-Most users will keep less than 2000 pictures per year which requires less than 30 GB/year.
+In order to estimate the amount of storage space you have to plan for, simply determine the number of photographs you take per year (easy with :ref:`digiKam's timeline sidebar tab <timeline_view>`) and multiply it by 40 MB.
+Most users will keep less than 2000 pictures per year which requires less than 80 GB/year.
 Assuming that you will change your hard disk (or whatever media in the future) every 4-5 years, the natural increase in storage capacity will suffice to keep you afloat.

 The more ambitious ones out there will need more space, much more maybe.
 Think of buying a file server, Giga-Ethernet comes integrated into motherboards today and it's a flick to fetch the files over the local network.
 Speaking about modern mobos: they now have external SATA connectors.
 This makes it really a trifle to buy an external SATA drive and hook it up to your machine.
-1000 GB drives will hit the market this year (2008).
+4000 GB drives will hit the market in 2020.
 These are terrific compact storage containers for backup swapping: keep one drive at home and one somewhere else.

 Backup and Recover
 ------------------

-A 4TB HD costs €100 today.
+A 4 TB HDD is not very expensive today.
 Do not blame anybody else for data loss.
 6% of all PCs will suffer an episode of data loss in any given year.
 Backup your data often according to a plan, and back it up and test the backup before you do anything dramatic like re-installing your OS, changing disks, resizing partitions and so on.

 Disaster Prevention
 ~~~~~~~~~~~~~~~~~~~